 The Computer Science Minor program is designed to meet the growing demand for professionals with computing knowledge and skills.
-This program provides the training needed to apply computer science knowledge, techniques and tools to produce computing-based solutions.
-Students who have completed a minimum of 24 semester hours with a minimum GPA of 2.5 may elect to declare the minor.
-The declaration or change of a minor must be completed in the Office of the Registrar.
+This program provides the training needed to apply computer science knowledge, techniques, and tools to produce computing-based solutions.
+To complete the program, students must complete and pass 12 credit hours in 200-level courses or higher.
+A minor in this content area requires a minimum of 12 credit hours not included in the baccalaureate degree plan of study at the 200-level or above.
+Students must complete at least 24 hours of academic credits in their major before declaring a minor and must have a minimum GPA of 2.5.
+A student may not have more than two minors, regardless of their major.
+The minor will be printed on the student's transcript but not on the diploma.